bespired/doodle/readme.md

 Start the php server for laravel install
 `docker-compose up doodle_php`
+`^Z` will push this service to the background

 Use php version 7.3 in container to install Laravel 8
 `docker/doexec doodle_php composer install`
 `docker/doexec doodle_php php artisan key:generate`
 `docker/doexec doodle_php php artisan jwt:secret`

+`fg` will bring the service back to the front
 `docker-compose stop`

 Start the full system